What initially inspired you to pursue a career in education?

 - A rigorous and challenging curriculum

-- An individual approach to academics coupled with small classes and a strong tutorial system
+- An individual approach to academics coupled with small classes and a robust tutorial system

 - The breadth of our extra-curricular activities and an emphasis on arts and sports